minetest-texture-packs/Isabella-II/README.md

 * Click the green "Clone or download" button
 * Click "Download ZIP"
-* Extract the zip on the OS
-* Place the "IsabellaTest v*" folder in /.minetest/textures/
+* Extract the zip into a new folder located in /.minetest/textures/

 ## Contributing